 “Three!”
 The lead officer begins to count down, his hand shaking as he struggles to hold his pistol steady.
 He is obviously nervous under Suu’s unblinking stare as she stops in front of the line of men.
 Why is she not frightened?
 The soldiers must ask themselves, Where is her fear?
 The truth is, what comes with the presence of the pan flute in the background, is also the presence of Suu’s father, General Aung San.
 Suu knows deep down that nothing will happen unless destiny calls for it, and she has not yet fulfilled her destiny of leading the country of Burma to a democratic government, and her father’s spirit will help guide her there safely.

 “Two!”
 As he yells another number, his hand begins to shake more, as Suu is not making any move to run from the scene.
-This scares him – who is this woman?
+This lack of movement from her scares him – who is this woman?
 Why does she not shy from danger?
 The commanding officer is beginning to worry that he has made a mistake by advancing upon this woman’s rally.
 As the camera shot switches to a close-up shot of Suu’s face the pan flute fades out a little, and you can see an extremely faint smile resting upon her lips as she tilts her head slightly.
 Her eyes then roll back into her head as she closes her eyes.
-This is another clever way in which Luc Besson has utilised his film-making skills to link one scene to another, once again showing the connection between Suu and her father by showing they both are very quick to put their lives into Destiny’s hands when in danger.
+This is another smart way in which Luc Besson has utilised his film-making skills to link one scene to another, once again showing the connection between Suu and her father by showing they both are very quick to put their lives into Destiny’s hands when in danger.
 General Aung San also closes his eyes before he is shot by a rebel soldier, just as Suu is doing now.
 The film techniques of flashback are then used as a moving close-up image of General Aung San’s face just before he was killed, fills the entire screen, and he too closes his eyes.

 “Stop!
 Let them go!
 We’re pulling out!”
 A higher-commanding officer yells from the jeep, standing up to gain attention.
 The use of General Aung San’s face in this scene can be seen as a representation of the officer’s thought pattern.
-When the camera is focused only on Suu, he is only thinking of Suu, and then when she closes her eyes, an image of her father pops up in the officer’s brain.
+When the camera is focused only on Suu, he is just thinking of Suu, and then when she closes her eyes, an image of her father pops up in the officer’s brain.
 He remembers what happened the last time a member of this family was killed.
 They became a martyr, a person who is killed because of their religious or other beliefs, and therefore a symbol of hope for the people of Burma who still wanted a democratic way of life even after the end of General Aung San’s.
 The last thing the government wants at this time is another martyr to further push the Democratic Party’s supporters to rebel and knock down the dictatorship which is in the current rule.
 Authorities in Luc Besson films are often dysfunctional and ineffective and go through the same motions every day.

 As the camera shot switches from a mid-shot of the commander in the jeep, to a mid-shot of Suu, you can see she is almost snapped out of a trance.
-This can be viewed by the audience as Suu being almost possessed by the spirit of her dead father – which is proven through the strange change in behaviour Suu seems to have when she first sees the guns.
-She approaches the situation calmly and closes her eyes in front of a loaded gun just as her father did.
-This shows the viewer that General Aung San is never really gone, he is ever-present in the heart and mind of Aung San Suu Kyi.
+This can be viewed by the audience as Suu being practically possessed by the spirit of her dead father – which is proven through the strange change in behaviour Suu seems to have when she first sees the guns.
+She approaches the situation calmly and closes her eyes in front of a loaded weapon just as her father did.
+This shows the viewer that General Aung San is never really gone; he is ever-present in the heart and mind of Aung San Suu Kyi.
 The spirits of Suu’s ancestors live on inside her, which help to give her the strength to conquer and lead the country of Burma to a democratic victory.